Internal watchdog faults police use of tear gas in deadly Indonesia soccer riot

 Football's world governing body FIFA bans the use of "crowd control gas" and weapons at matches.

-Choirul Aman on Indonesia's human rights body, Komnas HAM, said on Monday that if tear gas hadn't been fired "maybe there wouldn't have been chaos."
+Choirul Anam on Indonesia's human rights body, Komnas HAM, said on Monday that if tear gas hadn't been fired "maybe there wouldn't have been chaos."

 Dozens of police officers have been placed under investigation and at least nine have been suspended, a police spokesperson said on Monday.